-ACFI 598 FIELD PROJECT 3.0: 3 cr.
-E
+ACFI 598 FIELD PROJECT

 The field project allows students to apply academic theory to solve real and practical accounting and finance problems.
 This may be an individual project or a team-based project.
 A faculty member serves as a supervisor on this applied project.
 Students produce a report containing the following sections: Abstract, Introduction, Background, Problem Identification, Solution Approach/Methodology, Data Collection and Results, Conclusions and Recommendations, References, and Appendices.